Less Carbon Footprint in Edge Computing by Joint Task Offloading and Energy Sharing: Problem Solving

 A minimum-cost flow problem is an optimization problem of finding the cheapest possible way to route flow from supply node(s) to demand node(s) in a directed graph.
 In the graph, every arc has two attributes: 1) the per-unit flow cost, and 2) flow capacity.
 A feasible flow solution has to satisfy \begin{enumerate} \item Flow balance constraint: The total incoming flow to a node plus the node's supply, if any, equals the total outgoing flow of the node plus the node's demand, if any. \item Capacity constraint: The flow on every arc does not exceed the arc's capacity. \end{enumerate}

 In our graph shown in Fig \ref{fig:networkflow}, the green and yellow nodes are nodes with supply and demand, respectively; the other nodes are all transshipment nodes with no supply nor demand.
-In the graph, green $\theta$-nodes and node $\delta$, red $(\kappa, \rho)$ node pairs, blue $(\lambda, \varepsilon)$ node pairs, and yellow $\tau$-nodes represent the grid, renewable sources, batteries, servers, and tasks, respectively.
+In the graph, green $\theta$-nodes and node $\delta$, red $(\kappa, \rho)$ node pairs, blue $(\lambda, \varepsilon)$ node pairs, and yellow $\tau$-nodes represent the renewable sources, the merge of all the local power grids, batteries, servers, and tasks, respectively.
 The flows in the graph represent the amount of energy, and the per-unit cost of an arc is used for accounting for the CF.

 Note that the per-unit costs and capacities of arcs default to zero and infinite, respectively, if we do not specify them.
 Also, we use $(a\rightarrow b)$ to represent the arc from node $a$ to node $b$.
 As can be seen, the graph consist in a number of sections, and in the following we detail each of them.